-Students are responsible for procuring appropriate Field Agency settings with qualified Field Instructors for the Field Practicum requirement.
-When selecting possible Field Agencies, students should take into consideration the learning opportunities available within the agency, and how those learning opportunities fit within their desired professional goals.
-Following are criteria for selection of Field Agencies:
+Students are responsible for procuring appropriate field agency settings with qualified Field Instructors for the field practicum requirement.
+When selecting possible field agencies, students should take into consideration the learning opportunities available within the agency and how those learning opportunities fit within their desired professional goals.
+Following are criteria for selection of field agencies:

-- 1. The Field Agency must have a solid commitment on the part of the administrator and Field Instructor to provide professional educational learning opportunities in partnership with the Brescia University MSW program. - 2.
-The Field Agency must be willing to designate a qualified Field Instructor and allow for a minimum of 2 hours per week of direct supervision/consultation. - 3.
-The Field Agency provides services within the scope of professional social work. - 4.
-The Field Agency accepts students without regard to race, color, religion, sex (including pregnancy, gender identity, and sexual orientation), national origin, age (40 or older), disability, or genetic information. - 5.
-The Field Agency allows students to actively participate in the overall agency programs and activities where appropriate and conducive to the student's learning experience. - 6.
-Field Instructors and Task Supervisors must have no current or previous social or familial relationship with the student. - 7.
-The Field Agency supports the NASW Code of Ethics.
+- 1. The field agency must have a solid commitment on the part of the administrator and Field Instructor to provide professional learning opportunities in partnership with the Brescia University MSW program. - 2.
+The field agency must be willing to designate a qualified Field Instructor and allow for a minimum of 2 hours per week of direct supervision/consultation. - 3.
+The field agency must provide services within the scope of professional social work. - 4.
+The field agency must accept students without regard to race, color, religion, sex (including pregnancy, gender identity, and sexual orientation), national origin, age (40 or older), disability, or genetic information. - 5.
+The field agency must allow students to actively participate in the overall agency programs and activities where appropriate and conducive to the student's learning experience. - 6.
+Field Instructors and Task Supervisors must have no current or previous social or familial relationship with the student or other conflicts of interest that pose a risk of exploitation or harm to the student. - 7.
+The field agency supports the NASW Code of Ethics.